shulesoftafrica/safarichat/requirement.md

         }
     }

-    // NOTE: New customer message processing is now handled instantly by WhatsAppWebhookController
+    // NOTE: New customer message processing is now handled by WaSender API integration
     // This method is kept for reference but not called in instant webhook architecture private function processNewReplies_DEPRECATED()
     {